Ditsuhi/DL_AQ_Prediction/README.md

 # A set of deep learning algorithms for air quality prediction applications

 Machine/deep learning technologies can perform predictive analyses with higher accuracy.
-Two machine/deep learning algorithms are introduced here to predict air quality, including grid-based (Bidirectional Convolutional Long Short-Term Memory) and graph-based (Attention Temporal Graph Convolutional Network) algorithms.
+Two machine/deep learning algorithms are introduced here to predict air quality, including grid-based (Bidirectional Convolutional Long Short-Term Memory (BiConvLSTM)) and graph-based (Attention Temporal Graph Convolutional Network (A3T-GCN)) algorithms.

 The data were obtained from Open data portal of the Madrid City Council (https://bit.ly/2TZzwEo) and the generated dataset using Arcpy library is available in the Zenodo repository (BiConvLSTM: https://doi.org/10.5281/zenodo.6076631; A3T-GCN: https://doi.org/10.5281/zenodo.7308425).

 This project is licensed under the terms of the MIT license.

-## Bidirectional convolutional LSTM (BiConvLSTM)
+## BiConvLSTM

 Below is a brief description of each file included in this repository related to BiConvLSTM: